I left home with a humble suitcase and a solo mission.

 All while regularly getting lost, it was worth it.
 For the first time, I was shopping successfully every time.
 I was spoiled for cut, quality and fabrics: falling in love with the feel of the silks, the structure of the linens and the touch of the cottons.
 I quickly built a wardrobe that was minimal, versatile and better yet: local.

-The Hems collections are entirely sourced by hand on the ground in Saigon.
+The Hems collections are sourced entirely by hand on the ground in Saigon.
 This way, each garment tells a story.

 ‘hẻm’ is Vietnamese for 'narrow road or alley'.